ulthiel/JuLie.jl/docs/src/index.md

 2. I hope this package will eventually form one pillar of the [OSCAR](https://oscar.computeralgebra.de) project.

 3. What really convinced me of Julia as programming language—and thus of the whole enterprise—is its straightforward high-level syntax (like Python) paired with incredible performance (unlike Python).
 Have a look at the following examples creating the list (not an iterator) of all [partitions](https://en.wikipedia.org/wiki/Partition_(number_theory)) of the integer 90 (there are ~56.6 million) in different computer algebra systems.
+More timings can be found in [Benchmarks](@ref Benchmarks).

 In **[Sage](https://www.sagemath.org)** (v9.1):